AlexYenkalov/zama-challenge/ADR/05-decision-summary.md

 ## Executive Summary

 ### Selected Approach
-**Selected Approach**: *RESTful Serverless API with SSE/Webhooks using Cloud-Native Managed Services*
+*RESTful Serverless API with SSE/Webhooks using Cloud-Native Managed Services*

 ### Rationale
 Based on our assumptions of no pre-existing infrastructure, no deep infrastructure expertise, budget minimization, and fast-paced environment with low operational overhead, we recommend a cloud-native approach using managed services.